jon-jacky/Piety/doc/scheduler.md

 the Python session, postponing all other tasks.
 However, it may be possible to adapt some of them.

-The following sections describe the modules in the *piety* directory.
+The following sections describe the modules in the *scheduler* directory.
+This is the core of the Piety operating system.

 ### piety.py ###